krinkir/docs-opmanual_developer/book/opmanual_developer/10_basics/10_git.md

 You can use the commands `git fetch` and `git push` to bring your local copy of the repository in sync with a remote, by downloading commits or uploading new commits respectively.

+#### ** Merging branches**

+Merging is the dual operation of creating a new branch.
+Imaigne you have branched out a new branch (e.g. _new-feature_) from the some branch (e.g. _master_), made some improvements and tested them out.
+Now you want to incorporate these changes in the _master_ branch which hosts your main code.
+The **merge** operation does exactly that.
+It takes the changes done in _new-feature_ and applies them to _master_.

+Often git will manage to apply these changes by itself.
+However, sometimes if both _new-feature_ and _master_ changed the same part of the code, git cannot determine by itself which of the two changes should be kept.
+Such a case is called _merge conflict_ and you will have to manually select what should be kept after the merge.

 #### **Pull Requests**